Routine (video game): Development

 The inclusion of permadeath was intended to heighten the impact of player actions.
 Foster explained that he "want[ed] to see if [... permadeath would] force people to care more about their actions rather than running around blindly thinking they can just reload the game."
 This feature, combined with the first-person perspective and lack of a heads-up display, reflected the developers' aim of maximizing player immersion.
 Procedural generation was employed to introduce variability to environments and events across playthroughs.
 However, the team aimed to avoid excessive randomization to preserve the integrity of the storyline.
 Striking a balance between variety and crafting a tense atmosphere at specific moments presented a significant challenge, according to Foster.
 Dissler designed the artificial intelligence of the game's enemies to adapt to and react unpredictably to the player's actions, cultivating a "fear of the unknown".
 The protagonist's primary device, a Cosmonaut Assistance Tool, was conceived early in development.
 A weapon mode was later incorporated, allowing the player to choose between stealth and direct combat.
 Foster characterized this as a risk–reward system, noting that its use did not always guarantee a favorable outcome.
+Many of these features, including permadeath, were ultimately cut after the game's prolonged development led to the change to Unreal Engine 5.

 Lunar Software began developing Routine using Unreal Engine 3, but later transitioned to Unreal Engine 4.
-Peter Bottomley, founder and head of White Paper Games, provided support to the developers, including access to more powerful computers for working with the updated engine.
+Pete Bottomley, founder and head of White Paper Games, provided support to the developers, including access to more powerful computers for working with the updated engine.
 After development resumed in 2020, the studio transitioned to Unreal Engine 5, overhauling various aspects of the project, including its narrative, gameplay and art design.
 While Lunar Software initially considered PlayStation 4 and Oculus Rift versions of the game, these plans were ultimately abandoned.
 Routines visual style, inspired by 1980s retrofuturism, aimed to depict a realistically designed, abandoned lunar base.
 Foster described it as a "really high-tech [and] sci-fi" environment reflecting decades of human habitation and subsequent decline.
 The game's soundtrack, composed by Mick Gordon, known for his work on Wolfenstein: The New Order (2014) and Doom (2016), took cues from the 1980s music, as suggested by Foster.
 However, Gordon wanted to avoid synthesizer clichés found in soundtracks like that of Far Cry 3: Blood Dragon (2013).
 Citing the film The Shining (1980) as an influence, the developers sought to create a more "tangible and low-fi" sound.
 Gordon left the project in 2024 due to a scheduling conflict.
 A new audio design team was hired, but the studio still intended to use the assets that Gordon had previously created.
+Nathaniel-Jorden Apostol served as composer and audio lead for the remainder of development.